PDM4AR/exercises/docs/05-dubinspath.md

 ```

-5. [xx%] Thanks to your work the taxis are finally able to drive between waypoints.
+5. [10%] Thanks to your work the taxis are finally able to drive between waypoints.
 However, customers complain that the cars cannot
 park backwards and sidewards when they should pick them up.
 Instead, they wait in the middle of the street...
 In the following, extend the code implemented in task 4 to allow also for situation when the car needs to drive backwards.
 For simplicity, we will **only** consider cases with **three** path segments all completed in reverse (i.e., $C^{-}S^{-}C^{-}$ type paths) + all optimal forward dubins paths coming from ```calculate_dubins_path``` (don't forget to call this function in the new method).
 Use the `Gear.REVERSE` enum value to indicate that the car drives backwards.
 Hint: You may be able to reuse some functions you implemented before.
 Write your code in:
 ```python